eth-applied-research-group/blog/content/post/nye-proof-specs.md

 title: "New Year's Eve-Proofing Your Specifications"
 ---

+**This post explores the benefits of explicitly listing invariants as part of a specification.**

 On an unsuspecting [New Year's Eve](https://github.com/openssl/openssl/commit/4817504d069b4c5082161b02a22116ad75f822b1), the few lines of C code shown below nearly crippled the Internet, raking up half a billion dollars in damages.

 {{< figure src="/img/nye-proof-specs/heartbeat-code.png" >}}